ipv6guide/ipv6guide.github.io/enterprise/architectural_decisions/index.md

 network.
 It is not uncommon to use different models for different types (servers, office, mobile devices, guests etc.) of networks so it is important you understand all of them.

+Depending on the complexity of the architecture you have designed you might want to [build a lab](build_lab) to see if the choices you made work well in practice.
+Especially if you are new to IPv6 detecting architectural mistakes at this point will save a lot of time later.